deadlykam/Duniya_Skapare/README.md

 ### Wave Function Collapse:
 Let me give a brief explanation of Wave Function Collapse.
 Wave Function Collapse or WFC is a constraint based algorithm that can be used to procedurally generate anything from images to 2D or 3D worlds.
 Basically that means the algorithm uses a set of rules to generate the desired result.
 In this tool we are going to use WFC to generate 2D or 3D worlds.

 See [Wave Function Collapse Tool](https://github.com/deadlykam/Duniya_Skapare/wiki/Wave-Function-Collapse-Tool) and [Wiki](https://github.com/deadlykam/Duniya_Skapare/wiki) documentations to understand how to use the tool.
-It is very simple to use and soon I will be making a tutorial on how to use the tool.

 #### Wave Function Collapse Examples:
 | ![Simple_WFC_Animation](https://imgur.com/ut4uUWh.gif) | ![Tiles](https://imgur.com/yMyUTXS.png) |